-- 1. Parents must write the exact time of arrival and departure of their child and sign the attendance register each day. - 2.
+- 1. Parents must sign in and out each day using TCC's approved Kidsoft iPad. - 2.
 Parents will notify educators of any change to the normal collection arrangements for their child by: - a. verbal or written notification, or - b. a phone call from a nominated authorised person. - 3.
 Parents will provide the centre with a list of persons authorised to deliver and/or collect their child and will inform the educator of any changes to this list, as specified in the child's enrolment form.
 All changes in details must be noted on the child's enrolment form. - 4.
 No child will be allowed to leave the centre unless collected by an authorised person.
 All authorised persons must show proof of identity when requested by any educator. - 5.
-Educators will check the attendance sign in sheets throughout the day to ensure information is accurate. - 6.
+Educators will check the attendance ipads throughout the day to ensure information is accurate. - 6.
 Parents shall make contact with an educator upon arrival and prior to departure to ensure educators are aware of a child's arrival and departure and to allow for exchange of any relevant information. - 7.
 Persons bringing or delivering a child (other than the parents/guardian of the child) must be 18 years or over of age. - 8.
 If the authorised person is unable to collect a child then the centre is to be contacted by an authorised person and given details of the person collecting the child.
 The latter person must provide proof of identity.
 Educators are to record any phone authorisation with time and date. - 9.
 If an unauthorised person delivers or comes to collect a child, the educator /Director will ring parent/guardian for authorisation.
 The educator is to record phone authorisation with time and date. - 10.
 Educators delivering their child must sign the child in prior to signing in for work and can only collect a child after they have signed off from duty. - 11.
 If an educator has concerns for the health and safety and wellbeing of a child leaving the service ie: the person who has collected them appears to be effected but drugs or the person collecting the child isn't an authorised collector, the educators responsibility is to every step possible to not release the child into their care.
 However, if this is impossible an educator must contact management ASAP and if required the Department of Education and Training, in Wangarratta or Benalla. - 12.
 Under no circumstances can a TCC employee be an authorised person to collect a child in regards to taking a child home on the conclusion of their shift if they are not related to the child.

-Source: http://files.acecqa.gov.au/files/National-Quality-Framework-Resources-Kit/NQF-Resource-02-Guide-to-ECS-Law-Regs.pdf 1/2/18
+Source: http://files.acecqa.gov.au/files/National-Quality-Framework-Resources-Kit/NQF-Resource-02-Guide-to-ECS-Law-Regs.pdf 30/3/20